 Step 14

-.. fold one more wrapper the same way as the others, but then unfold the last two folds.
+Make one more link the same way as the others (steps 1-8), but then unfold the last two folds.
 Insert these raw edges into the same spots in the “V”.

 Step 15